towerindustries/saintcon23/moderate_terraform/locals/README.md

 # Saintcon 23 - Cloud Automation

-## Locals Instruction
+## Locals Overview

 ### What is a local variable?
-A local variable is a variable that is defined in the Terraform configuration and is used to simplify the configuration.
-It is not passed to the Terraform Cloud or Terraform Enterprise.

-### Why use a local variable?
 Local variables are used to simplify the configuration.
-They are not passed to the Terraform Cloud or Terraform Enterprise.
-They are used to simplify the configuration.

-### How do I use a local variable?
-Local variables are defined in the Terraform configuration.
-They are used to simplify the configuration.
-They are not passed to the Terraform Cloud or Terraform Enterprise.

-# Create Basic Code
+It provides an easy way to apply the same value to multiple resources.
+In our example we will repeat the same tags to multiple resources.
+This will allow us to change the tags in one place and have it apply to all resources.

+## Locals Instruction

 Modify ```/moderate_terraform/locals/main.tf``` with your desired tags

 ```